grape80/casual.css/README.md

 # casual.css
 Casual.css is a classless css theme.
+Its features are simple, small, and sufficient.